Animate can import the SWF file format. However, the SWF is a rendered file, and many types of data inside the SWF cannot be reimported into Animate.

 - Imported bitmaps used in the movie are successfully imported, but their original library names are not retained.
 They are renamed "Bitmap 1, Bitmap 2" and so forth.

-There are third-party tools available that allow users to edit a rendered SWF to a certain degree, as well as remove the protection tags if an author has accidentally lost their work and need to reimport the SWF.
-These tools are not made by Macromedia, and carry no guarantees.
+Available third-party tools allow users to edit a rendered SWF to a certain degree, as well as remove the protection tags if authors accidentally lose their work and need to reimport the SWF.
+These tools are not made by Adobe, and carry no guarantees.
 In addition, they are only mentioned in the context of helping authors regain their own work; the potential for abuse still remains.
-For more information on SWF editing tools, see websites devoted to Flash and Flash developers (TechNote 12046) under the heading "Third-Party Tools".